What’s in This Article

 Key Takeaways

-- French Bee has no fatal accidents on record.
-One serious incident on 2020-02-04 at ORY concluded with no injuries (BEA, 2021).
+- French bee has no fatal accidents on record.
+One serious incident on 2020-02-04 at Paris-Orly concluded with no injuries (BEA, 2021).

-- The airline follows strict safety measures and procedures to ensure the well-being of its passengers and crew.
-It operates under France’s DGAC oversight and complies with EASA Air Operations rules (Part-CAT/Part-ORO) (EASA Air OPS, 2025-02-14; FAA/DGAC oversight note, 2023).
+- The airline operates under France’s DGAC oversight and complies with EASA Air Operations rules (Part-CAT and Part-ORO) (EASA Air OPS, 2025-02-14; FAA/DGAC oversight note, 2023).

-- French Bee is an IATA member and has been IOSA-registered since 2019 (IATA, 2020-12-14; Aviation Safety Network, 2019-10-13).
+- French bee is an IATA member and has been IOSA-registered since 2019 (IATA, 2020-12-14; Aviation Safety Network, 2019-10-13).

 Safety Measures and Procedures